 The shooting and driving feel much improved from Saint's Row 2, and performance is much better as well.
 Liking it so far.

 Drugs are borderline mandatory if you want to go melee.
 Also, I always say explosives go very well with melee in FONV.
 Explosives are very versatile with bombs, grenades, mines, launchers and grenade rifles.
-They're too awkward to use, too prone to collateral damage and too heavy for primary weapons but you can handle all of those with a melee build."Reason is the madness of the strongest"
+They're too awkward to use, too prone to collateral damage and too heavy for primary weapons but you can handle all of those with a melee build.to wound the autumnal city.